creativenull/creativenull.dev/content/posts/14-why-ai-wont-affect-me.md

 draft: false
 ---

-Now you might be wondering "hah this guy doesn't even know whats going around the world and how AI is affecting us all right now!".
-Well you might be right eventually, but I'm here talking about myself and around my environment in this tiny island.
+Now you might be wondering "what are you taking about?
+AI is affecting everyone".
+While I hear this sentiment, I only see this echo chamber happening inside Twitter and usually those from US and not where I'm from.
+So in this post I will post my thoughts and how this affects me and around my environment in this tiny island.

 Don't get me wrong I have seen some AI being used here.
 For example, there was an [app that helped student get answers to their CXC exam questions][cxc].
 It looks to work really well, until you look closely and realise and